yougotwill/session-desktop/tools/README.md

 - [found_strings.csv] - A list of all strings found in the codebase.
 - [not_found_strings.csv] - A list of all strings not found in the codebase.
-- [potental_matches.csv] - A list of all not found strings in the codebase that have a potential match using a fuzzy search.
+- [potential_matches.csv] - A list of all not found strings in the codebase that have a potential match using a fuzzy search.

 The script can be run with: